-As to design & siting, the concurrence agency response gave no direction to the Assessment Manager as whether or not it should be refused.
-Accordingly, this aspect was taken to be a deemed refusal pursuant to Section 286(2) of the SPA.
+The concurrence agency response made no reference to the design and siting aspect of the referral, accordingly this aspect was taken to be a deemed refusal pursuant to Section 286(2) of the SPA

-On or about 12 December 2016, the Assessment Manager issued the decision (Decision Notice No.0002016267) to the Applicant refusing the Building Development Application.
+On or about 10 January 2017, the Assessment Manager issued the decision (Decision Notice No.0002017201) to the Applicant refusing the Building Development Application.

-On or about 14 December 2016, this appeal was filed by the Assessment Manager on behalf of the Applicant seeking an order to set aside the decision (Decision Notice No. 0002016267) and replace it having considered the following:
+On or about 10 January 2017, this appeal was filed by the Assessment Manager on behalf of the Applicant seeking an order to set aside the decision (Decision Notice No. 0002017201) and replace it having considered the following:

-- "(a) The codes nominated under Brisbane City Plan 2014 Table 1.7.4 have no effect; - (b) Declare that the private certifier be at liberty to approve the development application within the Sustainable Planning Act 2009 (Qld) s.527(1)(a) as if there were no concurrence agency requirements; - (c) The concurrence agency response dated 23 November 2016 set aside; - (d) GECON Building Development Application (BA) Decision Notice Approved; - (e) The building development application be approved not subject to conditions other than those of the BA."
+- "(a) The codes nominated under Brisbane City Plan 2014 Table 1.7.4 have no effect; - (b) Declare that the private certifier be at liberty to approve the development application within the Sustainable Planning Act 2009 (Qld) s.527(1)(a) as if there were no concurrence agency requirements; - (c) The concurrence agency response dated 23 November 2016 set aside; - (d) GECON Building Development Application (BA) Decision Notice Approved;

+(e) The building development application be approved not subject to conditions other than those of the BA."
 1